pr0x7/memory-framework-for-LLMs/README.md

-# Memory framework for LLMs : Reminisc
+# Memory framework for LLMs

-Reminisc is an OpenAI inspired open-source memory framework for LLMs.
+This is an OpenAI inspired open-source memory framework for LLMs.